gummikana/ColdWar_CardGame/rules.md

 How to play
 ===========

-Cold War is played in turns.
+Cold War, Hot Nukes is played in turns.
 Choose the starting player at random.

 Taking a turn